lordofwizard/mcserver/README.md

 (You only need to do this if you chose `No`.)

 ## Java Server Additional Setup (You can skip this part)
-*(This only applies to Java Servers including Nukkit and if the EULA script didn't work for you.)*
+*(This only applies to Java Servers including Nukkit or the EULA script didn't work for you.)*

 If you first start up your server, it will fail to start because you need to accept the **EULA** to run properly.